The slogan “if your minicab’s not booked it’s just a stranger’s car” makes sense on the surface of it.

-Until you realize that, of course, any taxi car is probably a ‘stranger’s car’
+Until you realise that, of course, any taxi car is probably a ‘stranger’s car’.

 The thing that makes your booked car not a stranger’s car is that it is part of a system, and one that is reasonably predictable.

 Working for a taxi company has a higher barrier to entry than just buying a car and parking up outside a tube station right?
 The driver is probably CRB checked, has a clean drivers license, or at least has a record with the company that makes him traceable and unlikely to try and rape you and do a runner.

 How do you know this?
 You probably don’t unless you’ve ever worked for a cab company.
 But by piecing together your knowledge of the systems that a make up a taxi company – an employee register that needs a bank account, and a bank account that needs an address – you can take a rough guess.

 What happens then, when we have no longer have any knowledge of the systems that go into delivering a product or service?